sablier-labs/v1-subgraph/README.md

 website to load.

 This is our subgraph, a collection of schemas and event handlers that parse the data broadcast on the Ethereum blockchain to GraphQL form.
-The dapp then gets the data to display it to the end users.

 Our smart contracts can be found in the [Sablier monorepo](https://github.com/sablierhq/sablier).